 \section{Introduction}

-After several decades of progress and development, the concept of topological order \cite{Wen04,W9505,SB160103742} has become a widely accepted framework for describing a diverse range of quantum states of matter.
-Quantum stabilizer codes have significantly contributed to the understanding of topological order through exactly-solvable Hamiltonians.
-Kitaev's toric code \cite{kitaev03} and Wen's plaquette model \cite{wen03} are prime examples of stabilizer Hamiltonians that effectively capture the essence of the underlying physics and describe an archetype of discrete $\mathbb{Z}_N$ gauge theories.
-Specifically, these models feature topological quasiparticles and ground state degeneracy derived from an exactly-solvable many-body spectrum and contribute to the understanding of topological entanglement entropy \cite{levin-wen,kitaev-preskill}, braiding statistics, and holonomies.
+After several decades of progress, the concept of topological order \cite{Wen04,W9505,SB160103742} has become a widely accepted framework for describing a broad range of quantum states of matter.
+Quantum stabilizer codes have played a key role in understanding topological order through exactly solvable Hamiltonians.
+Kitaev's toric code \cite{kitaev03} and Wen's plaquette model \cite{wen03} are prime examples: they capture the essential physics of discrete $\mathbb{Z}_N$ gauge theories, feature topological quasiparticles, and exhibit ground-state degeneracy originating from an exactly solvable many-body spectrum.
+These models have also deepened our understanding of topological entanglement entropy \cite{levin-wen,kitaev-preskill}, braiding statistics, and holonomies.

-In this paper, we try to extend the scope of topological field theories by introducing a broader class of discrete gauge theories with fracton behavior in (2+1)D \cite{P160405329, SPP180700827, PY200101722, barkeshli,MHC180210108,barkeshli,MHC180210108,oh22a,pace2022position,oh22b, seiberg22a, Ebisu2023}.
-For this, we consider quantum many-body systems that obey unusual charge conservation laws
+In this work, we extend the scope of topological field theories by introducing a broader class of discrete gauge theories governed by unconventional charge-conservation laws \cite{P160405329,SPP180700827,PY200101722,barkeshli,MHC180210108,oh22a,pace2022position,oh22b,seiberg22a,Ebisu2023}:

-that we refer to as \textit{exponential polynomial charges}.
-In the above, $G[f,g]$ are generators of continuum spatially modulated symmetries \cite{sala2022dynamics,Lehmann2023, hu2023spontaneous, Lian2023}, where $q_r$ is the charge density at lattice point $r$, the integer-valued functions $f_r$ and $g_r$ have polynomial dependence on the lattice coordinates $r=(x,y)$, and $a$ is an integer parameter mod $N$.
-Our proposal is that the $\mathbb{Z}_N$ Higgsed phase of gauge theories coming from Eq. \eqref{exponential} might possess topological fracton order in two spatial dimensions, under some conditions on the theory parameters.
-As an aside, it is worth mentioning that for finite lattices, the cases we are interested in, $G[f,g]$ are always well-defined quantities and some care must be taken when periodic boundary conditions are imposed.

-By gauging the exponential symmetries, the resultant gauge theory resembles the toric code model enriched with peculiar properties \cite{Watanabe2022}, such as fracton dynamics and a UV dependence of the ground state degeneracy on a torus \cite{SS200310466, GLS210800020, pace2022position,seiberg22a,barkeshli,MHC180210108,seiberg22a,delfino22,Watanabe2022,williamson19,radzihovsky,slagle2017quantum,you2020fractonic,haah2011local,you2020fractonic,prem2019cage,shirley2020twisted,oh22a,oh22b}.
-For several values of the theory parameters, we find resulting systems lacking string operators able to transport isolated unit charges and fluxes.
-Namely, the excitations in these theories, albeit deconfined, must move in the form of a bound state rather than a single unit, or be harnessed by creating additional charge excitations.
-This mobility restriction resembles fracton physics in three dimensions, where isolated particles cannot move but their bound states can, with some important differences.